temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

        - Benfits & Risks
      - Recommendations
        - My recommendation is...
- - Present your proposal in a formal meeting with an agenda to the team and management if appropriate
+ - Present your proposal in a formal (meeting with an agenda to the team and management if appropriate
    - Presentation
    - Discussion
    - Decision

-Other smaller decisions are made on a daily basis by individuals on the team and they just need some concitent guiding principles.
+Other smaller decisions are made on a daily basis by individuals on the team and they just need some consitent guiding principles.

 Examples of this include Coding Style, Naming Conventions, Source Code Commit Comments.